Invalid science: Paleontology

 Nathan Myhrvold failed repeatedly to replicate the findings of several papers on dinosaur growth.
 Dinosaurs added a layer to their bones each year.
 Tyrannosaurus rex was thought to have increased in size by more than 700 kg a year, until Mhyrvold showed that this was a factor of 2 too large.
 In 4 of 12 papers he examined, the original data had been lost.
 In three, the statistics were correct, while three had serious errors that invalidated their conclusions.
 Two papers mistakenly relied on data from these three.
 He discovered that some of the paper's graphs did not reflect the data.
 In one case, he found that only four of nine points on the graph came from data cited in the paper.

 Major retractions

 Torcetrapib was originally hyped as a drug that could block a protein that converts HDL cholesterol into LDL with the potential to "redefine cardiovascular treatment".
 One clinical trial showed that the drug could increase HDL and decrease LDL.
-Two days after Pfizer announced its plans for the drug, it ended the Phase III clinical trial due to higher rates of chest pain and heart failure and a 60 percent increase in overall mortality.
+Two days after Pfizer announced its plans for the drug, it ended the Phase III clinical trial due to higher rates of chest pain and heart failure and a 60% increase in overall mortality.
 Pfizer had invested more than $1 billion in developing the drug.

-An in-depth review of the most highly cited biomarkers (whose presence are used to infer illness and measure treatment effects) claimed that 83 percent of supposed correlations became significantly weaker in subsequent studies.
+An in-depth review of the most highly cited biomarkers (whose presence are used to infer illness and measure treatment effects) claimed that 83% of supposed correlations became significantly weaker in subsequent studies.
 Homocysteine is an amino acid whose levels correlated with heart disease.
-However, a 2010 study showed that lowering homocysteine by nearly 30 percent had no effect on heart attack or stroke.
+However, a 2010 study showed that lowering homocysteine by nearly 30% had no effect on heart attack or stroke.